-The 'Daily Air Quality Index' depends on pollutant concentrations averaged over specified periods.
+The air pollution figure shows the 'Daily Air Quality Index', which is dependent on pollutant concentrations averaged over specified periods.
 These averaging periods were specifically selected by the 'Committee on the Medical Effects of Air Pollutants' (COMEAP) on the basis of epidemiology studies concerning the short-term impacts of air pollution.
 With these specifications the air quality index is inherently a 'daily' index and it is not possible to display values representing shorter time periods (for example 3 hourly) without distorting the intended meaning of the index.

 The daily air quality index comes in three parts and includes additional advice for susceptible individuals, alongside advice for the general population:

 Step 1: Determine whether you (or your children) are likely to be at-risk from air pollution.
 Information on groups who may be affected can be found in the Additional information on the effects of air pollution section.
 Your doctor may also be able to give you advice.

 Step 2: If you may be at-risk, and are planning strenuous activity outdoors, check the air pollution forecast.

 Step 3: Use the health messages corresponding to the highest forecast level of pollution as a guide.

 The daily air quality index (DAQI) has been developed to provide advice on expected levels of air pollution.
 In addition, information on the short-term effects on health that might be expected to occur at the different bands of the index (Low, Moderate, High, Very High) is provided.
 It is possible that very sensitive individuals may experience health effects even on Low air pollution days.
 This advice applies to anyone experiencing symptoms.